gbrammer/grizli/grizli-for-dummies.md

 mean.

-4. Again, because Markdown sucks at automatically sorting out your referencing, please add your new chapter at the end of the current document, not in between two existing chapters, since you'd have to update all the references and table of contents for your chapter AND subsequent chapters.
+4. Again, because Markdown sucks at automatically sorting out your referencing, Do not refer to your chapters by their numbered section.
+For example, rather than writing: "Please refer to Chapter 6" or "Please refer to Section 6.3", write "Please refer to this chapter" or "Please refer to this section" where "this chapter" or "this section" are links to the chapter/section you are referencing.

-5. Don't forget to add your chapter (and sub-sections) to the Table of contents.
+5. Don't forget to add your chapter (and sections, sub-sections, etc) to the Table of contents.

 If you follow the above steps, it will really make the editing process easier for me -- thank you!